 Along with her research, Professor Bucks is a passionate teacher and mentor.
 She has been involved in clinical psychology training for more than 20 years and, from 2012 to 2014, was Director of the Master of Clinical Psychology Program at UWA.
-Since 2010, she has been nominated for four Faculty teaching awards, and five research supervision awards, winning three of these.
+Since 2010, she has been nominated for four teaching awards, and five research supervision awards, winning three of these.
 Her expertise includes managing recruitment and research with patients, and training and supervising researchers working with participants.

 Professor Bucks is known for her enthusiastic teaching style.
 She is passionate about communicating skills and knowledge, offering students the opportunity to explore their ideas with her.

 “Students keep me enthusiastic, focused and engaged in my research.
 I love their energy and drive and find it restores my own passion for our research.”

 She currently teaches postgraduate clinical psychology and clinical neuropsychology programs, and occasionally teaches at undergraduate or honours level.